-- T-Bar: Control the transition speed manually. - .
-MIX: Turn on or turn off the fade effect. - WIPE: Reserved - TIME: Set the transition effect duration.
-Press the button to increase the duration by 0.1s.
-The OLED label above the button displays the effect duration. - Blank buttons and OLED labels: Four blank function buttons are reserved for your future use, and the OLED labels display the function name.
+- T-Bar: Control the transition speed manually.

+- MIX: Turn on or turn off the fade effect.

+- WIPE: Reserved

+- TIME: Set the transition effect duration.

+Press the TIME button or the adjacent button on its right to increase or decrease the duration by 0.1s.
+The OLED label above the button displays the duration.

+• Blank buttons and OLED labels: Four blank function buttons are reserved for your future use, and the OLED labels display the function name.